 Your Red Box is collected weekly.

-Remember to wash, squash and include lids on your plastics!
+Remember to wash, squash all of your recycling and ensure to include lids on your plastics!

 - Plastic bottles (e.g. drinks bottles, plastic milk bottles, bleach bottles, washing and fabric conditioner bottles etc.)